About Lower Bertha Falls

-As for the falls itself, it was mainly an upside-down triangular fan-type waterfall before twisting and turning into a cascade as it passed beneath the footbridge that passed over the creek and continued the trail towards the Upper Bertha Falls and beyond.
-While we were able see the falls from that bridge, we noticed a steep and slippery scrambling path yielding a more open (less obstructed view) of the falls, which you see pictured at the top of this page.
+While we were able see the Lower Bertha Falls from that bridge, we noticed a steep and slippery scrambling path yielding a more open (less obstructed view) of the falls, which you see pictured above.

 To give you an idea of the time commitment for this excursion, we spent a little over 2 hours on this hike.